Sir Richard Wallace, 1st Baronet: Career

 Most of his youth and early manhood were spent in Paris, "where as Monsieur Richard he became a well-known figure in French society and among those who devoted themselves to matters of art".
 He was appointed by the 4th Marquess as his secretary and agent, on a salary of £500, later raised to £1,000.
 In this capacity he became expert in assessing, valuing and buying works for the famous collector.
 Before he was forty he had made his own large collection including objets d'art, bronzes, ivories and miniatures, which collection he sold profitably in Paris in 1857, in order to pay off debts.

 Inheritance

-In 1870 his father the 4th Marquess died without legitimate issue, and the titles and entailed estates, including Ragley Hall in Warwickshire and Sudbourne, passed under an entail to a distant male cousin, who became the 5th Marquess.
+In 1870 his father the 4th Marquess died without legitimate issue, and the titles and entailed estates, including Ragley Hall in Warwickshire and Sudbourne, passed under an entail to his second cousin, who became the 5th Marquess.
 However Wallace inherited his father's unentailed estates and extensive collection of European art.